 When walking around the Parque Central – Granada’s main square – you will notice several carriages pulled by horses, all dressed up and colorful.
 Chances are that the owners will try to lure you into hopping on for a ride, which usually lasts between 30 to 60 minutes and costs from $5 to $15 USD.

 My humble recommendation is not to do that.
 First of all, you see much more of the city if you simply walk.
 Secondly, these animals are exploited.
-The spend hours under the sun, in the scorching heat, running around the city among cars, buses, trucks and what not.
-Definitely not a pleasant way to live their life and you should not be contributing to that.
+They spend hours under the sun, in the scorching heat, running around the city among cars, buses, trucks and what not.
+Don’t contribute to their misery.

 Make sure to read my post The Complete Guide To Becoming A More Responsible Traveler.